oracle-livelabs/adb/shared/adb-load-analyze-workshop/create-data-pipelines/create-data-pipelines.md

 3. If something did go wrong causing your pipeline's file load to fail, you may query the database table `USER_LOAD_OPERATIONS` along with the operation IDs of your pipeline to get the related LOG and BAD files for the data load.
 This will provide insight into which lines in the data file cause a problem in the load.

-    Run the following code snippets in your SQL worksheet:
+    You would run the following code snippets in your SQL worksheet:

     ```
     <copy>